nclient/NClient/README.md

 <a name="features-response"/>

 ## HTTP response
 You can get the full HTTP response, not just the body.
-To do this, the client interface must inherit `INClient` interface.
+To do this, the client interface must inherit the `INClient` interface.
 ```C#
 public interface IMyClient : INClient
 {